-Many people may think that facial trauma situations are rare, but there are more than three million cases of facial trauma admitted each year to hospitals throughout the United States.
-Just like a neurosurgeon is called upon to treat trauma to the brain, an oral and maxillofacial surgeon is asked to manage and treat facial trauma cases.
+Many people may think that facial trauma situations are rare, but there are more than three million cases of maxillofacial trauma admitted each year to hospitals throughout the United States.
+Just like a neurosurgeon is called upon to treat trauma to the brain, an oral and maxillofacial surgeon is asked to manage and treat maxillofacial trauma cases.
 It is common for oral and maxillofacial surgeons to be busy members of any emergency room trauma team.

 Oral and maxillofacial surgeons have received comprehensive and unique training during their education that allows them to address a wide range of dental and facial problems.
 They are required to complete four or more years of extensive surgical training and medical education in addition to their dental school training; therefore, they are qualified experts in correcting the functionality of the jaw, restoring the aesthetics of facial proportions, and replacing damaged or missing teeth.